 In our early days of homeschooling, I tried a number of science experiment books with mixed results.
 One of the toughest areas for us was experiments with batteries and/or electrical circuits.
 We purchased the TOPS book on Electricity, and were amazed when every one of the experiments worked!
 Even better, they required minimal equipment and expense.
 That book, alone, sold me on the rest of their books.

 There are more than 40 different books available that work for homeschooling.
 Each book addresses a single topic such as pendulums, metric measure, floating and sinking, oxidation, solutions, heat, pressure, magnetism, light, machines, rocks and minerals, electricity, corns and beans, and planets and stars.
 (TOPS has a few other books primarily of interest to classroom teachers.)
 You can view the TOPS PDF catalog to quickly see all of the titles, descriptions, and the age range each book addresses.

-Books are targeted for different age groups, but a large number are for junior and senior high.
+Books target different age groups, but a large number of them are for junior and senior high.
 Most books, especially those for older levels, include math applications.
 Even some of the younger level books include data recording.
-While other experiment books introduce scientific principles, this approach takes students to a deeper level of learning that really prepares them for challenging science courses.
+While other experiment books introduce scientific principles, the TOPS approach takes students to a deeper level of learning that really prepares them for challenging science courses.

 TOPS has made it easy for you to sample the entire range of their books with Try This On For Science.
 They have taken one activity lesson each from 41 of their books and compiled them into this one “sampler.”
 They represent the entire level of difficulty and topics so you can preview before purchasing complete topic books.
-All the activity lessons featured in this book are also available on line for free at their website, but the convenience of the book is well worth the purchase price.
-Each lesson page includes a listing of the age range of the source book, number of activities and pages, plus the price.
+All of the activity lessons featured in this book are also available online for free at their website, but the convenience of the book is well worth the purchase price.

 You can start with the sampler, but I think you’ll become a fan, too, no matter which book you choose.